rhiot/rhiot/docs/readme.md

 reason why would you like to have a proper tool for measuring the given IoT messages flow scenario in the unified way, on multiple devices.

-Camel IoT Labs comes with the *Performance testing framework* that can be used to define the hardware profile and test scenarios.
+Rhiot project comes with the *Performance testing framework* that can be used to define the hardware profile and test scenarios.
 Performance framework takes care of detecting the devices connected to your local network, deploying the test application into these, executing the actual tests and generating the results as the human-readable chart.
 For example the sample output for the MQTT QOS testing could generate the following diagram: